HLFH/devise_specs/README.md

 # devise_specs

+Drop-in upgrade of legacy `devise-specs` gem.

-devise_specs is a Rails generator that adds the Devise authentication acceptance tests when you run the `devise` generator.
+`devise_specs` is a Rails generator that adds the Devise authentication acceptance tests when you run the `devise` generator.
 The tests are RSpec feature specs containing Factory Bot or Fabrication fixture replacement methods and Capybara actions.

 Generated feature specs test the following features:
 * Registration